ttsiodras/MiniForth/README.md

 made the build process significantly slower as well.
 I therefore built my own [memory pool, as well as list, tuple and string-like C++ templates](https://github.com/ttsiodras/MiniForth/tree/master/src/mini_stl.h).

 It was a nice challenge, re-inventing a tiny C++ STL.
-I understand STL a lot more after doing this myself :-)
+And I understand STL a lot better now, after building small pieces of it myself :-)

 # Simulation / Debugging